KoichaDev/replace-hash-in-file-webpack-plugin/README.md

 ## Webpack plugin: replace-hashcontent-in-file-webpack-plugin

-⚠️This is a fork from the original project https://github.com/jamieconnor/replace-hash-in-file-webpack-plugin#readme
+⚠️This is a fork from the original project https://github.com/jamieconnor/replace-hash-in-file-webpack-plugin#readme.
+The only difference in here is that I modified the source code to work hashcontent instead

 ------